Fall Hikes for Families

 The Washington Park Arboretum is only a short trip from Seattle and has so much to do, your family can visit again and again to find new adventures.
 See all the colors of fall at the Park’s variety of themed gardens like the Woodland and Japanese Gardens.
 There are plenty of paved hikes through the trees perfect for leisurely strolls.
 Dogs on leashes are allowed, so pack a picnic and spend the day with the whole family.

-> Plan your trip using WTA's Hiking Guide
+> Plan your trip to Washington Park Arboretum using WTA's Hiking Guide

 Iceberg Point